logging in kubernetes

 Kubernetes Training

-Learn the basics of Kubernetes and container orchestration in just three days—from building and managing a container cluster to key concepts and best practices for running applications reliably and securely in a Kubernetes cluster.
+In just three days, participants will learn the basics of Kubernetes and the orchestration of containers – from building and managing a container cluster to the most important concepts and best practices for the stable and secure operation of applications in the Kubernetes cluster.

 ATIX is official Kubernetes Training Provider